Basic Statistics

 Quantiles

-For a probability pp, quantiles are calculated on the sorted data x(1)x(2)x(n)x_{(1)} \le x_{(2)} \le \ldots \le x_{(n)} by computing h=(n1)p+1h = (n-1)p + 1 and linearly interpolating as Qp=x(h)+(hh)(x(h+1)x(h))Q_p = x_{(\lfloor h \rfloor)} + (h - \lfloor h \rfloor)\bigl(x_{(\lfloor h \rfloor + 1)} - x_{(\lfloor h \rfloor)}\bigr).
+For numeric columns with interval or ratio scale, quantiles are calculated on the sorted data x(1)x(2)x(n)x_{(1)} \le x_{(2)} \le \ldots \le x_{(n)} by computing h=(n1)p+1h = (n-1)p + 1 and linearly interpolating as Qp=x(h)+(hh)(x(h+1)x(h))Q_p = x_{(\lfloor h \rfloor)} + (h - \lfloor h \rfloor)\bigl(x_{(\lfloor h \rfloor + 1)} - x_{(\lfloor h \rfloor)}\bigr) (R type 7).
+For ordinal columns (both numeric and Enum), quantiles are the np\lceil np \rceil-th value of the sorted data without interpolation (R type 1), so the result is always an existing observed value.
 Shows positions when data is sorted in ascending order:

 • 0%(min): Minimum value